 Her passion is to show dog owners how to make a connection to their dog through positive training.
 She loves to see when students grow with their dogs as they navigate the training process and figure out how each individual dog learns.

 Between her rescue work, teaching classes, and traveling for private lessons she manages to keep up on the ever evolving dog world through seminars and workshops.
-She shares her home with 3 rescues, 2 kitties and numerous fosters.
+She shares her home with 6 rescue dogs, 2 kitties, a rat, and numerous fosters.

 Kristen began her journey with dogs in high school when she started working for a local kennel.
 Shocked by two dogs who had been permanently boarded because their families deemed them unsafe, she began researching ways to help them.
 This led to a love of dog training which has never subsided.

 After college Kristen began working at Guiding Eyes for the Blind where she was lucky enough to learn from Suzanne Clothier, who was helping to revamp much of the way the puppies were being raised.
 Beginning her time there in the breeding and cryogenics department, she eventually transitioned to the role of Central CT Region Coordinator which among other things, teaches classes for all puppies placed in the region from 6 weeks to 18 months.
 She remained until having children, at which time she decided to stay home, but maintained her relationship with Guiding Eyes as a volunteer.